alysivji/finite-state-machine/README.md

 with an optional parameter for `conditions`.
 All condition functions need to return `True` for the transition to occur, else a `ConditionsNotMet` exception will be raised.
+Condition functions require the same positional position and keyword arguments present in the transition function.

 ```python
     @transition(source="off", target="on", conditions=[light_is_off])